10 Top Ski Resorts in Quebec, 2024/25

 The more than 755 skiable acres are well-divided between beautifully groomed beginner and intermediate runs, with nearly half the 102 trails designated for experts; the advanced terrain includes some good mogul trails and nearly 200 acres of glades.
 The longest run is 5.9 kilometers.

-Opened for the 2021/2022 season, the new Timber Summit terrain added eight new trails from the summit to the base of Versant Soleil or the North Side.
-A high-speed quad chairlift accesses the summit from the base of Versant Soleil.
-Here, a new $1.4 million beginner area features easy runs and practice slopes.
+Opened two seasons ago, the Timber Summit terrain area has eight excellent trails from the summit to the base of Versant Soleil or the North Side.
+A high-speed quad chairlift accesses the summit from the base of Versant Soleil and in this area, you'll find a beginner area with easy runs and practice slopes.

 Terrain parks for boarders and freestylers are in three separate areas of the resort.
 As a full-service resort, Mont Tremblant is very family-friendly, with ski and boarding lessons, play centers, and lots of off-slope activities.